 In any case, if I’m convinced of anything, it’s that I’m making the whole thing up; that I am, in other words, responsible for my entire experience of life.

 I’m really into philosophy.
-I host the weekly philosophy podcast Who Shaves the Barber? and I blog on philosophical topics semi-frequently.
+I host the weekly philosophy podcast Who Shaves the Barber? and I blog on philosophical topics from time to time.
 I’m especially interested in logic, epistemology, philosophy of language, metaphilosophy, existentialism, pragmatism, and left-libertarian political philosophy.
 I’m an amateur, but I do my best to be rigorous.

 Anyway.
 Enough about me.

 Like what you see?
-Connect with me on Facebook.
-Enter your e-mail below to get occasional messages with links to my latest podcast episodes, blog posts, and other interesting content I’m creating.
+Connect with me on Facebook or send me a message.
+Enter your e-mail below to get occasional messages with links to my latest podcast episodes, blog posts, and brief thoughts and recommendations.